jeonghanlee/uldaq-env/README.md

 MCC Universal Library for Linux (uldaq) Configuration Environmemnt, and its customized applicaton.

 ## About
-This repository help to build the uldaq package and its customized applicatino consistently on Linux and macOS.
+This repository helps to build the uldaq package and its customized application consistently on Linux and macOS.

 ## uldaq commands